phpbb/customisation-db/SETUP.md

 1. Create a phpBB board.

-   The easiest is option is to use [QuickInstall](https://www.phpbb.com/customise/db/official_tool/phpbb3_quickinstall/) to create a phpBB board.
+   The easiest option is to use [QuickInstall](https://www.phpbb.com/customise/db/official_tool/phpbb3_quickinstall/) to create a phpBB board.
 Make sure your config.php is set to Production mode.

 2. Download [Titania](https://github.com/VSEphpbb/customisation-db) from github, using the **3.2.x** branch.